Laura Wilkinson: Career

 Wilkinson's interest in the sport began as she was swimming in the gym's pool and watched a young female diver in training execute an impressive dive.
 Her first jump off the 10 meter platform didn't occur until she was 15 years old.
 She took up platform diving and joined the U.S. National Team in 1995.

 2000 Summer Olympics

 Six months prior to the 2000 Summer Olympics, Wilkinson suffered a serious foot injury that kept her out of action for a couple of months.
 She employed a visualization technique to practice her dives during this time, and wasn't fully healed when she qualified for the 2000 Summer Olympics.
 Still in pain from her foot injury, she landed in eighth place after the first of five dives in the platform finals.
 She went on to earn the first gold medal for a female American platform diver since 1964.

 2004 Summer Olympics

 Wilkinson finished in fifth place at the 2004 Summer Olympics, but had left an impact on her competitors.
-Several of them repeated the techniques she used at the 2000 Olympics by starting their dives with a handstand.
+Several of them repeated the techniques she used at the 2000 Summer Olympics by starting their dives with a handstand.